apache/metron/metron-analytics/metron-profiler/README.md

 ## Anatomy of a Profile

+### Profiler

+The Profiler configuration contains only two fields; only one of which is required.

+    ```
+    {
+        "profiles": [
+            { "profile": "one", ... },
+            { "profile": "two", ... }
+        ],
+        "timestampField": "timestamp"
+    }
+    ```

+#### `profiles`

+*Required*

+A list of zero or more Profile definitions.

+#### `timestampField`

+*Optional*

+##### Processing Time

+By default, no `timestampField` is defined.
+In this case, the Profiler uses system time when generating profiles.
+This means that the profiles are generated based on when the data has been processed by the Profiler.
+This is also known as 'processing time'.

+This is the simplest mode of operation, but has some draw backs.
+If the Profiler is consuming live data and all is well, the processing and event times will likely remain similar and consistent.
+When processing time diverges from event time, the profiles produced can be skewed.

+There are a few scenarios that could cause skewed profiles when using processing time.
+For example when a system has undergone a scheduled maintenance window and is restarted, a high volume of messages will need to be processed by the Profiler.
+The output of the Profiler will indicate an increase in activity during this time, although no change in activity actually occurred on the target network.
+The same situation could occur if an upstream system which provides telemetry undergoes an outage.

+##### Event Time

+Alternatively, you can define a `timestampField`.
+This must be the name of a field contained within the telemetry processed by the Profiler.
+The Profiler will extract and use the timestamp contained within this field.

+* The field must contain a timestamp in epoch milliseconds.
+* If a message does not contain this field, it will be dropped by the Profiler.

+### Profiles

 A profile definition requires a JSON-formatted set of elements, many of which can contain Stellar code.
 The specification contains the following elements.
 (For the impatient, skip ahead to the [Examples](#examples).)

 | Name                          |               | Description